 Every member of Oklahoma Christian University has the right to study, work and conduct his or her activities in an environment free of violence.
 Yet, the possibility of a major violent incident occurring at Oklahoma Christian University campus is real.

-Oklahoma Christian University is committed to providing and maintaining a “safe campus community.”
+OC is committed to providing and maintaining a “safe campus community.”
 We will accomplish this through the development of policies, regulations and programs aimed at addressing how students, faculty, staff, administration and visitors can stay as safe as possible during a potential or actual threatening situation.

-Oklahoma Christian University has developed a Critical Incident Response or Emergency Preparedness Plan.
+OC has developed a Critical Incident Response or Emergency Preparedness Plan.
 The purpose of this type of plan is to serve as a guideline for developing and implementing an effective, efficient and timely response to any crisis or emergency affecting the university community.

 A timely response would be necessary if there is an "immediate" threat that also encompasses an imminent or impending threat.
 Some examples include an outbreak of illness, extreme weather conditions, gas leak, terrorist incident, armed intruder, bomb threat, civil unrest or rioting, explosion, chemical or hazardous waste spill.